dchen327/pingmote/README.md

 - Since this program relies on pasting image/gif URLs as emotes, we can't use inline emotes or reacts.
 - Images have slight padding in discord, so they don't look *exactly* the same as regular emotes
 - Pretty much only Discord works (Facebook Messenger and Slack don't)
-- In addition, Facebook and Slack don't look good when images are directly pasted in either

 # TODOs
 - Testing on Mac (current issue: pynput permissions and ctrl/alt detection broken, GUI seems fine on Python 3.9)